Bruins snap Flyers’ 9-game win streak behind Rask shutout

+PHILADELPHIA (AP)Scott Laughton sped down the boards, attacked the zone and had his pass set on Kevin Hayes to find an open look at Boston’s net.
+Bruins center Charlie Coyle acted more like a Red Sox player headed toward a triple, doing a head-first dive between the circles, his left arm outstretched with a stick that just broke up the pass and kept a game between two of the top teams in the East scoreless.

-PHILADELPHIA (AP) — Matt Grzelcyk and Patrice Bergeron scored, Tuukka Rask stopped 36 shots and the Boston Bruins beat Philadelphia 2-0 on Tuesday night to snap the Flyers’ nine-game winning streak.
+Coyle had the save of the game.
+Tuukka Rask took care of the rest, stopping all 36 shots he faced to help the Bruins beat Philadelphia 2-0 on Tuesday night to snap the Flyers’ nine-game winning streak.

+”Hayes was kind of cocked and ready there,” Coyle said. ”I think that’s all I had, so I just went for it and the play went in my favor.”

-The Bruins (44-14-12) became the first team with 100 points this season and Rask picked up his 50th career shutout.
-Rask became the sixth active goalie with at least 50 shutouts.
+So much has gone in the Bruins’ favor this season, and they cooled the hottest team in the NHL.
+Matt Grzelcyk and Patrice Bergeron scored and the Bruins (44-14-12) became the first team with 100 points this season.
+Rask picked up his 50th career shutout on his 33rd birthday and became the sixth active goalie with at least 50 shutouts.
 He has five this season.

+”I’ve been around for many years.
+I guess if you play enough games, those milestones happen,” Rask said.

 The Wells Fargo Center was about packed, even with concern over the coronavirus outbreak, for the most anticipated Flyers game of the season.
 If fans were fearful, they sure didn’t show it before the game.
 They packed the concourse bars, lined up for $13 turkey hoagies, and accepted their giveaway Flyers caps (from rubber gloved arena workers, of course) without the gloom and doom atmosphere over the virus that has spoiled sports around the globe.

+”Couldn’t get anything past him,” Flyers coach Alain Vigneault said. ”That goal that they got on their power play at the end of the second period seemed like it gave them confidence and momentum because in the third period they were the better team.”

-The Bruins broke through on Carter Hart, the first goalie in NHL history under 22 with two, seven-game win streaks, late in the second.
-Grzelyck buried one from the point for his fourth goal of the year and a 1-0 lead with 1:21 left in the second.
+The Bruins broke through on Hart, the first goalie in NHL history under 22 with two, seven-game win streaks, late in the second.
+Grzelcyk buried one from the point on the power play for his fourth goal of the year and a 1-0 lead with 1:21 left in the second.
 At that point, the Flyers had outshot the Bruins 21-13.
 Also at that point, it didn’t matter much to Boston.

 NOTES: The Wells Fargo Center said in a statement it had ”strengthened our already very rigorous sanitation processes and procedures throughout the arena” and said ”If you are a ticket holder that is feeling ill, or has underlying health conditions, you should consider not attending.”
 Potential refunds or ticket exchanges for the game because of health concerns would be handled through the arena box office. … Flyers D Philippe Myers will miss approximately four weeks with a fractured patella in his right knee.